RickJanssen500/S3-portfolio/Readme.md

     -  7 You analyze and describe simple business processes that are related to your project.
     -  8 You act in a professional manner during software development and learning.

 ## Individual project
   ### Project description
+For my individual project I am going to make an order picking system.
+In this system, customers can order products online and order pickers can prepare these orders.
+For picking the order, the system will create an optimal route so that you only have to go through the shop once.
+If an item cannot be picked completely, the user will receive an e-mail about the discrepancy.

+   ### User Storys